ml-cube/ml3-platform-docs/md-docs/user_guide/modules/rag_evaluation.md

 ## Computed metrics

-In this paragraph we describe the metrics computed by the RAG evaluation module, divided into the three relationships mentioned above.
+This paragraph describes the metrics computed by the RAG evaluation module, divided into the three relationships mentioned above.
 Every metrics computed is composed by a **score** and an **explanation** provided by the LLM, which explains the reasons behind the assigned score.

 Below is a summary table of the metrics: